larskanis/libusb/README.md

 Each {LIBUSB::Setting} specifies it's own set of communication endpoints.
 Each {LIBUSB::Endpoint} specifies the type of transfer, direction, polling interval and maximum packet size.

+See [the documentation](http://rubydoc.info/gems/libusb/frames) for a full API description.

 Prerequisites